 Instead, in spiking networks, the neurons instead of firing (or not) at each propagation cycle, shoot only when its activation exceeds a certain threshold.
 In other words it follows the same law of “all or nothing” of biological action potentials.

 Because of this law, these signals can be safely considered as digital, where we can modulate the frequency and the time frame with which they are fired.
 Furthermore, the trigger also depends on the nature of the synapses (connections between neurons), which can be excitatory or inhibitory.
-The advantage of this type of networks lies in the computational simplicity (the neurons only make simple algebraical sums).
+The advantage of this type of networks lies in

 That said, even if the type of calculation in these networks is theoretically simple, the problem is that it can become complex to implement it with traditional architectures.
-In fact, in order to correctly represent the trend of the signals over time (frequency), it would be necessary to implement differential equations, whose complexity would undermine the initial advantage.
+In fact, correctly represent the trend of the signals over time (frequency), it would be necessary to implement differential equations, whose complexity would undermine the initial advantage.

 However, utilizing appropriate architectures, based on the use of memristor (a kind of resistance with memory) we can implement circuits that can effectively simulate biological synapses.
 These architectures can be implemented with components that are relatively inexpensive, and at a fraction of the energy needed by their traditional counterparts.

 The development of neuromorphic computers is slowly catching on, even if the technology is not yet mature, and just two years ago investments had already exceeded $400 million in North America and the European Union (see below).
 Below are some of the best known implementations.